firefly-iii/docs/new-docs/advanced-installation/cron.md

 0 3 * * * docker exec --user www-data <container> /usr/local/bin/php /var/www/html/artisan firefly-iii:cron
 ```

-Replace `<container>` with the container ID or with `firefly_iii_app` in case of Docker compose.
-If you want, you can replace `<container>` with this piece of code that will automatically insert the correct container ID.
+Instead of `<container>`, write the container ID or write `firefly_iii_app` in case of Docker compose.
+If you want, you can replace `<container>` in the following piece of code, that will automatically insert the correct container ID.
 Keep in mind, it may need some fine tuning!

 ```
 $(docker container ls -a -f name=firefly --format="{{.ID}}")